melcodesdev/melcodesdev/README.md

 ### 👀 About Me

 I'm passionate about all things frontend!
-From crafting beautiful user interfaces to optimizing user experiences, I thrive on turning ideas into elegant web solutions.
+From crafting beautiful user interfaces to optimizing user experiences, I thrive on turning ideas into built projects.
 I believe that the web is an ever-evolving canvas for creativity and innovation, and I'm excited to be a part of it.

 ### 🌱 What I'm Currently Learning